i-zhen/Reactor-C/desc/PART4/README.md

 In order to simplify the development of the code generator, we are going to use version 4.2 of the ASM Java ByteCode manipulation library.
 We will restrict our-self to the use of the Core API and it is **forbidden** to use the Tree API (do not use any of the classes in the org.objectweb.asm.tree.* packages).

+## Scoring

+We use two types of tests for marking Part IV, full applications which are given to you in the test folders and small tests which are mostly hidden as in the previous parts.
+For calulating the mark for Part IV, the full applications will count for 80% of the mark while the small tests count for 20%.
+The full applications are:

+* cashmachine
+* dec2bin
+* fibonacci
+* factorial
+* is_leap_year
+* is_palindromic
+* is_prime
+* pascals_triangle
+* tictactoe
+* towers_of_hanoi

+So, if for instance you are able to compile and run correctly all the small tests but none of the full applications, you will get a mark of 20% for part IV.

 ## 0. Setup and Learning

 You first task will consist of reading the ASM [guide](./asm4-guide.pdf), in particular section 2 and 3.